Multiply the polynomials.(x+3)(x−5)(−2x+1)\left(x+3\right)\left(x... | Study Prep in Pearson+

-Identify the polynomials you need to multiply.
-For example, if you have two binomials like \((a + b)\) and \((c + d)\), you will multiply each term in the first polynomial by each term in the second polynomial.
+First, multiply the first two binomials \(\left(x+3\right)\) and \(\left(x-5\right)\) using the distributive property (FOIL method): multiply each term in the first binomial by each term in the second binomial.

-Apply the distributive property by multiplying each term in the first polynomial by each term in the second polynomial.
-This means you multiply \(a\) by \(c\), then \(a\) by \(d\), then \(b\) by \(c\), and finally \(b\) by \(d\).
-Write these products out explicitly.

 Watch next